vinchik/slice-file/readme.markdown

 the EOF.

 Just like `Array.prototype.slice()`, `i` and `j` may be negative.

 If `cb(err, lines)` is given, the lines will be buffered into `lines`.

+## var stream = xs.sliceReverse(i, j, cb)

+Return a readable stream that emits each line between line numbers `[i,j)` just like `.slice()` but in reverse order.
+This is more efficient for negative-indexed slices because the lines don't need to be buffered.

+If `cb(err, lines)` is given, the lines will be buffered into `lines`.